pingcap/docs-dm/en/manually-upgrade-dm-1.0-to-2.0.md

 ## Step 3：Stop the v1.0.x cluster

 If the original v1.0.x cluster is deployed by DM-Ansible, you need to use [DM-Ansible to stop the v1.0.x cluster](https://docs.pingcap.com/tidb-data-migration/stable/cluster-operations#stop-a-cluster).

-If the original v1.0.x cluster is deployed by Binary, you can stop the DM-worker and DM-master processes directly.
+If the original v1.0.x cluster is deployed by binary, you can stop the DM-worker and DM-master processes directly.

 ## Step 4: Upgrade data migration task

-1. Use the [`operate-source`](manage-source.md#load-the-data-source-configurations) command to load the upstream database source configuration that is obtained in the step 1 of [prepare v2.0.x configuration file](#step-1-prepare-v20x-configuration-file) into the v2.0.x cluster.
+1. Use the [`operate-source`](manage-source.md#load-the-data-source-configurations) command to load the upstream database source configuration from [step 1](#step-1-prepare-v20x-configuration-file) into the v2.0.x cluster.

-2. In the downstream of TiDB, obtain the corresponding global checkpoint information from the incremental checkpoint table of the v1.0.x data migration task.
+2. In the downstream TiDB cluster, obtain the corresponding global checkpoint information from the incremental checkpoint table of the v1.0.x data migration task.

-    - Assume that the v1.0.x data migration configuration does not specify `meta-schema` (or specify its value as the default `dm_meta`), and the corresponding task name is `task_v1`, the corresponding checkpoint information is in the ``` `dm_meta`.`task_v1_syncer_checkpoint` ``` table of the downstream TiDB
+    - Assume that the v1.0.x data migration configuration does not specify `meta-schema` (or specify its value as the default `dm_meta`), and the corresponding task name is `task_v1`, the corresponding checkpoint information is in the ``` `dm_meta`.`task_v1_syncer_checkpoint` ``` table of the downstream TiDB.
     - Use the following SQL statements to obtain the global checkpoint information of all upstream database sources corresponding to the data migration task.

         ```sql